 Distributed Energy Resources

-Integrating distributed energy resources (DER) into the grid presents new challenges and opportunities for the electric power industry, requiring changes to traditional business models, strategic partnerships and regulatory reforms – all while maintaining reliability and security of the grid.
-To fully optimize the power grid, we need to play a role in how these technologies are integrated with the grid.
+Integrating distributed energy resources (DER) into the grid presents both challenges and opportunities for the electric power industry.
+This requires changes to traditional business models, strategic partnerships and regulatory reforms – all while maintaining reliability and security of the grid.
+To fully optimize the power grid, we need to play a role in how these technologies are integrated.

-DER technologies include energy efficiency, demand response, distributed generation, microgrids, private solar, energy storage and electric vehicles.
-They are smaller power sources that can work together – such as advanced renewable technology and energy storage – to meet demand.
-Widespread deployment of DER requires planning and coordination to integrate them with the grid.
-These demand-side technologies are often deployed by our customers.
+DERs are smaller power sources that can work together – such as advanced renewable technology, small natural gas-fueled engines, turbines and fuel cells – to meet demand.
+Widespread deployment of DERs requires planning and coordination to integrate them with the grid.
+These are often deployed as demand-side technologies by our customers.

 Examples of local generation systems in use by residential, commercial and industrial customers

 |Small wind turbines

 ||Natural gas or biogas fuel cells